 What Every Strong WISP Template Must Include

 Not all WISP templates are created equal.
 A generic cybersecurity policy pulled from a random website may miss IRS-specific language, lack provisions for tax software vendors, or fail to address the FTC Safeguards Rule's technical control requirements.
-When selecting from the best WISP templates for accountants, apply these five criteria before committing to any document.
+When selecting from the best WISP templates for accountants, apply these five essential criteria before committing to any document.

 IRS Security Summit Alignment